ProfLor/EE2-public/_sources/tutorial/Tutorial_01.md

     $$
     ```

-1. Compare the inverse resistance matrix with the original admittance matrix, and the inverse admittance matrix with the original resistance matrix.
+1. Compare the inverse resistance matrix with the original conductance matrix, and the inverse conductance matrix with the original resistance matrix.

    ```{toggle}
     > The inverse resistance matrix is the same as the original conductance matrix, and the inverse conductance matrix is the same as the original resistance matrix.